 A Little Bit on the .380

-The .380 was designed to be a low-recoil round that was easy to manage but strong enough to neutralize oncoming threats.
+The .380 was designed as a low-recoil round that would be easy to manage but strong enough to neutralize oncoming threats.

 Comparing the .380 to the 9mm

-With the exception of the train-stopping .45 ACP, which has a long history of success in the field, most other cartridges in production are going to have a hard time squaring off with the 9mm – and for good reason.
+With the exception of the train-stopping .45 ACP, which has a long history of success in the field, most other cartridges in production have a hard time squaring off with the 9mm – and for good reason.

-The 9mm gives you the best of all worlds: magazine capacity, control, and power.
-It’s not hard to see why it’s not only the favored service pistol around the world, but also one of the most popular calibers time and time again.
+The 9mm gives you the best of all worlds — magazine capacity, control, and power.
+It’s not hard to see why it’s a favorite of law enforcement worldwide, and also one of the most popular calibers time and time again.

 Which Is More Powerful?